theupdateframework/taps/candidate-keyid-tap.md

 requirement does not allow for the deprecation of SHA2-256.
 A security flaw in SHA2-256 may be discovered, so TUF implementers may choose to deprecate this algorithm.
 If SHA2-256 is deprecated in TUF, it should no longer be used to calculate keyids.
-Therefore this TAP proposes a change to the TUF specification that would remove the requirement that all keyids be calculated using SHA2-256.
+Therefore TUF should allow more flexibility in how keyids are determined.
+To this end, this TAP proposes a change to the TUF specification that would remove the requirement that all keyids be calculated using SHA2-256.
 Instead, the specification will allow metadata owners to use any method for calculating keyids as long as each one is unique within the metadata file in